HomepageEntertainmentStreamingApple Music vs. Spotify

 Apple Music vs. Spotify

-Spotify leads the music streaming industry worldwide with over 100 million paid subscribers—248 million, including its free version.
-Features such as its universal device compatibility, dynamic social sharing options, and industry-defining music discovery tools have added to the provider’s immense popularity.
+Spotify leads the music streaming industry worldwide, with 285 million Premium (paid) subscribers as of Q3 2025.
+Features such as its universal device compatibility, dynamic social sharing options, and industry-defining music discovery tools—including prompt-based AI Playlists—have added to the provider’s immense popularity.
+Older sources like past reporting and archived estimates reflected much smaller counts that predate these updates.

 Apple Music vs. Spotify Premium Overview